elitan/kysely-helpers/README.md

 # Kysely Helpers

-**Database helpers and utilities for Kysely query builder**
+**Database helpers and utilities for Kysely**

-Type-safe database operations for Kysely.
 Currently focused on PostgreSQL with comprehensive support for arrays, JSONB, vectors (pgvector), and full-text search.
-More database-specific helpers coming soon.

 ## Features